addisoncrump/Vitsy/README.md

     - Duplicate the top item of the stack.
  - part: p
     - Get the top value of the stack's integer value and get its value's index, replacing the top value of the stack with said index.
+ - changestack: ?
+    - Shift one stack to the right - note that this will wrap around, so the 2-dimensionality of the stacks are... finicky.
+ - clnstack: :
+    - Clone the current stack, creating a new one and pushing all of the contents of the current stack to it.
+You will shift to this stack after this operation.
+ - newstack: &
+    - Create an empty stack.
+ - rmstack: Y
+    - Remove the current stack.
+This will shift you one stack to the right (if it exists).
+ - numstack: y
+    - Get the current number of stacks.
  - tempvar: v
     - If there is no value in tempvar, set the top item of the stack to it.
 Otherwise, push the tempvar value to the stack and clear the value of tempvar.
  - globalvar: V